-Yes, using an electric shaver to shave your chest hair is pretty easy and practical.
+Yes, using an electric shaver to shave your chest hair is pretty easy.
 But using a manual razor isn’t, especially if you have a lot of chest hair.

 In fact, if it’s long, you’ll probably have to trim it first anyway.
 So you’ve got double the workload.

 Trimming is more straightforward.
 You set it to the length you want, and you trim it down.
 If you want a more nuanced look, you can vary the length in different areas.
 This can make it look more natural and even.

 Again, this depends on what you use to shave.
 Electric shavers are expensive.
 In fact, they’re generally more expensive than body groomers and trimmers.

 Overall, I think that simply using an electric trimmer/clipper alone is more cost-effective than using an electric shaver or a manual razor plus a trimmer.